-We entered into written employment agreements with two of our named executive officers, Dr. Kathiresan and Dr. Bellinger, which became effective as of June 16, 2021, and with Ms. Dorval on November 29, 2021, and we have entered into an employment agreement on substantially the same form with our other executive officer.
-These agreements set forth the terms of the named executive officer's compensation, including his or her base salary and annual performance bonus opportunity.
+We entered into written employment agreements with our named executive officers, Dr. Kathiresan, Dr. Bellinger, and Mr. Ashe, which became effective as of June 16, 2021.
+These agreements set forth the terms of the named executive officer's compensation, including his base salary and annual performance bonus opportunity.
 In addition, the agreements provide that, subject to eligibility requirements under the plan documents governing such programs and our policies, the named executive officer is also eligible to participate in company-sponsored benefit programs that are generally available to all of our similarly situated employees.
 Each named executive officer is also eligible to receive equity awards at such times and on such terms and conditions as our board of directors may determine.

-Pursuant to their respective employment agreements, each of our named executive officers was initially entitled to an annual base salary as follows: Sekar Kathiresan was entitled to receive an annual base salary of \$552,000, Andrew Bellinger was entitled to receive an annual base salary of \$460,000 and Allison Dorval was entitled to receive an annual base salary of \$435,000, which was prorated for 2021.
-Each named executive officer's base salary is reviewed by our board of directors, or a committee of our board of directors, on an annual or more frequent basis and is subject to increase, but not decrease, in the discretion of our board of directors or the committee.
-The annual base salary for 2022 is currently set at \$574,080, \$478,400, and \$435,000 for Dr. Kathiresan, Dr. Bellinger, and Ms. Dorval, respectively.
+Pursuant to their respective employment agreements, each of our named executive officers was initially entitled to an annual base salary as follows: Dr. Kathiresan was entitled to receive an annual base salary of \$552,000, Dr. Bellinger was entitled to receive an annual base salary of \$460,000 and Mr. Ashe was entitled to receive an annual base salary of \$460,000.
+Each named executive officer's base salary is reviewed by our board of directors, or a committee of our board of directors, on an annual or more frequent basis.
+Each named executive officer's contractual base salary is subject to increase, but not decrease, in the discretion of our board of directors or the compensation committee.
+The annual full-time base salary for 2023 is currently set at \$600,000, \$500,000, and \$470,000 for Dr. Kathiresan, Dr. Bellinger, and Mr. Ashe, respectively.

 Pursuant to their respective employment agreements, each of our named executive officers is also eligible to earn an annual discretionary bonus, with a target bonus amount equal to a specified percentage of such named executive officer's annual base salary, based upon periodic assessments of the named executive officer's performance as well as the achievement of specific individual and corporate objectives determined by our board of directors or a committee of our board of directors.
-For 2021, Dr. Kathiresan was eligible for an annual discretionary bonus targeted at 55% of his base salary.
-Dr. Bellinger was eligible for an annual discretionary bonus targeted at 40% of her base salary, which was prorated for 2021.
-Each named executive officer's target bonus amount is reviewed by our board of directors, or a committee of our board of directors, on an annual or more frequent basis and is subject to increase, but not decrease, in the discretion of our board of directors or the committee.
-For 2022, Dr. Kathiresan is eligible for an annual discretionary bonus targeted at 45% of his base salary and Ms. Dorval is eligible for an annual discretionary bonus targeted at 45% of her base salary.
+For 2022, Dr. Kathiresan was eligible for an annual discretionary bonus targeted at 55% of his base salary.
+Dr. Bellinger was eligible for an annual discretionary bonus targeted at 45% of his base salary.
+Mr. Ashe was eligible for an annual discretionary bonus targeted at 45% of his base salary.
+Each named executive officer's target bonus amount is reviewed by our board of directors, or a committee of our board of directors, on an annual or more frequent basis and is subject to increase, but not decrease, in the discretion of our board of directors or the compensation committee.
+For 2023, Dr. Kathiresan is eligible for an annual discretionary bonus targeted at 55% of his base salary, Dr. Bellinger is eligible for an annual discretionary bonus targeted at 45% on the salary and Mr. Ashe is eligible for an annual discretionary bonus targeted at 45% of his base salary.